oscardelalanza/satic_pages/README.md

 #### Account

-This is a dropdown list that displays the following links
+This is a dropdown list that displays the following links.

 - `Profile` this link will redirect you to your profile info.
 - `Settings` use this link if you want to update your account info.
-- `Log out` use this link to end your session in the app
+- `Log out` use this link to end your session in the app.

 ![account](screenshots/account.png)

 ### Run tests

-- Run the command `rails test`
+- Run the command `rails test`.

 ### Deployment

-- To start the local server run the command `rails server`
+- To start the local server run the command `rails server`.

 For more information, see the
 [*Ruby on Rails Tutorial* book](https://www.railstutorial.org/book).